-Did you know that you need a Role-Based Administration (RBA) security role when you want to edit Microsoft Endpoint Configuration Manager (MEMCM) Current Branch or 2012 R2 reports with Report Builder?
+Did you know that you need a Role-Based Administration (RBA) security role when you want to edit Microsoft Configuration Manager (ConfigMgr) Current Branch or 2012 R2 reports with Report Builder?
 You do!
-In this post, I’ll show you how you can start editing MEMCM / SCCM reports with Report Builder.
+In this post, I’ll show you how you can start editing ConfigMgr / SCCM reports with Report Builder.

 SQL Server Data Tools

 Before getting started, what if you only want to create and edit reports with SQL Server Data Tools (SSDT)?
 In this case you don’t really need to create a SCCM Report Editor security role, but you will still need to grant your report editors access to the SQL Server and the SCCM database.
 I think, though, that it’s always a good idea to create the security role because it will help with documenting who can create or edit reports (whether they are SSRS or Power BI) for your company.
 Plus, if you (the SCCM Admin) have a security role, you can install and quickly edit reports using Report Builder when SSDT isn’t handy.